BmePictureTeam/backend/README.md

 # PictureTeam Server

-The backend of Picture Team for Mobil&Fullstack Téma labor (currently only a hello-world).
+The backend of Picture Team for Mobil&Fullstack Témalabor (currently only a hello-world).

 - [PictureTeam Server](#pictureteam-server)
     - [Dependencies](#dependencies)